 If rescheduling by the student is necessary, we can accommodate this as long as the office is contacted at least 72 hours prior to the start of class.
 There will be a $35.00 re-scheduling fee.

 Classes are non-transferable and non-refundable.
 There are no refunds given for cancellations, or missed classes.
-Students who are absent, late, or leave during any part of class, for any reason, will forfeit the entire fee for the class.
-Also, since a student cannot be allowed to ride without proper protective attire, failing to meet these requirements will also result in forfeiture of the entire course fee as well.
+Students who do not, complete the eCourse prior to class, or are absent, late, or leave during any part of class, for any reason, will forfeit the entire fee for the class.

-Students should be capable of riding a bicycle (for the BRC), and dealing with the physical demands of the course.
+All students must be able to ride a bicycle and capable of dealing with the physical demands of the course.
 We ride rain or shine, cold or hot, windy or calm so you need to be prepared for the weather extremes (rain gear is always a good idea).
 We will have water available but suggest that you bring snacks and your favorite non-alcoholic beverages.

 Riding your own vehicle

-Students may, if they choose, ride their own motorcycles however; for the BRC students are encouraged to ride one of our training motorcycles, for three wheeled courses students must provide their own.
+Students may, if they choose, ride their own motorcycles however; for the BRCu students are encouraged to ride one of our training motorcycles, for most advanced courses students are required to provide their own.

 If a student is riding their own vehicle (not one provided by SUMT) it must, at a minimum, conform to the following guidelines.
 Must pass a pre-ride inspection (T-CLOC’s) and must be licensed, tagged, and insured.
-Also must be owned by participant or have written permission to be operating it, and meet the DPS and MSF requirements to to be used in the course (ex. for the 3wBRC they must meet criteria for a 3w motorcycle).
+Also, must be owned by participant or have written permission to be operating it, and meet the DPS and MSF requirements to be used in the course.